ibrucelei/kasware-docs/Integration.md

 ```
 You can review the full API for the window.kasware object here.
 ### Connecting to KasWare Wallet
-"Connecting" or "logging in" to KasWare Wallet effectively means "to access the user's Bitcoin account(s)".
+"Connecting" or "logging in" to KasWare Wallet effectively means "to access the user's Kaspa account(s)".

 You should **only** initiate a connection request in response to direct user action, such as clicking a button.
 You should **always** disable the "connect" button while the connection request is pending.
 You should **never** initiate a connection request on page load.